Lyon is a fitting escape for pilgrims of culinary wonder as well as soaking the hungry soul with the city’s cinematic sights.

 Lyon is France’s third largest city.
 The jewel in the region of Auvergne-Rhone-Alpes and the gourmet capital of France (or perhaps the world).
 From Paris, it’s a short two-hour high-speed train ride south.
 There are more than two million year-round residents.
 Come summer, the number swells, and the city sags with tourists.

-If Paris has its Seine dividing the city into Left and Right Banks, Lyon is wedged in by two great rivers – the Rhône and Saône of which one has to cross either side of a bridge to get into its center peninsula.
-Its dynamic cultural life lends an air of sophistication as well as the energy of a university town where talent and ideas surge and coalesce into one, like the rivers that flow through the city.
+If Paris has its Seine, the river that divides the city into Left and Right Banks, Lyon is wedged in by two—the Rhône and Saône, of which one has to cross either side to get into its center.
+With the energy of a university town where talent and ideas surge, Lyon’s is as dynamic as it is sophisticated.

-As most visitors who have traveled to Lyon and spent time at the kitchen table acquiring the wisdom of nouvelle cuisine, I came to the city in pursuit, not of the ‘meal-of-a-lifetime’ or to feed the soul with food, but rather with the sights.
+Visitors come to Lyon and spend time at the table acquiring wisdom of French nouvelle cuisine.
+I came to the city not for the ‘meal-of-a-lifetime’ but rather to feed my soul with the sights.

-After all, Lyon isn’t just all about food—delicious-to-die-for food, kitchen revolt, bouchon, Brazier, Bocuse, and Boulud (like a holy trinity: Eugénie Brazier, aka Godmother, became in 1933 the first chef to command six Michelin stars; Paul Bocuse, whose name is as holy as the Pope in the culinary world; and Daniel Boulud, a sought-after New York chef born in Lyon and a global culinary sensation). it is also as any frequent traveler knows, a place that captures a promise of new discovery and nostalgia.
+After all, Lyon isn’t just all about food—delicious-to-die-for food, bouchon, Brazier, Bocuse, and Boulud (like the holy trinity: Eugénie Brazier, aka Godmother, became the first chef to command six Michelin stars; Paul Bocuse, whose name is as holy as the Pope in the culinary world; and Daniel Boulud, a sought-after New York chef born in Lyon and a global culinary sensation).
+It is also, as any frequent traveler knows, a place that lends revelation.

-To orientate myself, I began my peregrination at the very heart of Presqu’ile or peninsula, Place Bellecour.
-From here – le point zéro, all distances from Lyon are measured.
+I began my peregrination at the very heart of Presqu’ile, or peninsula, Place Bellecour.
+From here—the point zéro, all distances from Lyon are measured.
 A towering statue of Louis XIV presides in the middle of the square as if demanding one’s attention to look up and exalt the French’s Le Roi Soliel (the Sun King).
-From where I was seated, I caught a glimpse of another statue, a more modest Prince and his creator, Lyon’s illustrious son and author, Antoine de Saint-Exupéry.
+Not far away is another statue, a more modest Prince and his creator, Lyon’s illustrious son and author, Antoine de Saint-Exupéry.

 There is not much in the square that is challengingly exotic to see.
 There is a Ferris wheel, a couple of small cafés, and a tourist office.
-Yet, the open space ushers a quotidian rhythm and a lure for tourists, romantics, students, protesters, and the devout—le tout Lyonnais, if not idling around, are busy picnicking on baguettes, wines, and cheese.
-It is in the afternoon during sunset that the beauty of the place unfolds, where the square’s dusty red earth mirrors the crimson glow of the setting sun.
+Yet, this humble open space lures tourists, romantics, and locals alike—le tout Lyonnais, if not idling around, are busy picnicking on baguettes, wines, and cheese.
+Come sunset, the square’s dusty patch of earth turns reddish, matching the sun’s fiery glow.

-From Place Bellecour, I pulled out my map and checked the four major thoroughfares that run through it.
-At Rue du Président Édouard Herriot, with its string of luxury shops, one is greeted by a throng of shoppers parading the street all the way to the Place des Terreaux, a smaller square that houses the Lyon Fine Arts Museum.
-The museum showcases a modest collection of antiquities alongside works by Matisse, Picasso, Rubens, and several French Impressionists.
+From Place Bellecour, I pulled out my map and checked the major thoroughfares that run through it.
+At Rue du Président Édouard Herriot, one is greeted by a throng of shoppers parading the street all the way to Place des Terreaux, a smaller square that houses the Lyon Fine Arts Museum.
+The museum showcases a fine collection of antiquities alongside works by Matisse, Picasso, Rubens, and several French Impressionists.

-I gravitated towards Rue de la République.
-It can feel like a miniature Paris as one passes along Haussmann-style apartment buildings.
-The old and the new seem to have found their way in some of the city’s edifices.
+Rue de la République can feel like a miniature Paris as one passes along Haussmann-style apartment buildings.
 There is the unmistakably old Hôtel de Ville, Lyon’s city hall.
-Opposite is the Opera Nouvel.
-At a quick glance, an observer can easily say that the Opera is an ‘architecture tour de force’ of which the old structure is augmented by futuristic design with its steel and glass barrel vault.
-It was as if a Lyonnais was telling La Mere France that this is the way forward.
-A bold assertion of change and opposition against the tradition.
-The two remaining major thoroughfares, rue Victor Hugo and rue du Plat, lead to Perrache, the city’s old train station in the 2nd arrondissement.
+Opposite is the Opera Nouvel, an ‘architecture tour de force’ .
+The old and the new seem to have found their way among the city’s structures.
+The two remaining thoroughfares, rue Victor Hugo and rue du Plat, lead to Perrache, the city’s old train station in the 2nd arrondissement.

-Crossing the river Saône on the Pont Bonaparte, following my Airbnb host’s advice, I took the funicular up to the hilltop at Fourvière.
+Following my Airbnb host’s advice, I took the funicular up to the hilltop at Fourvière.
 My ascent was rewarded by a close-up view of Lyon’s most iconic monument, Notre Dame de Fourvière, a long-distant cousin of Montmartre’s Sacré-Cœur Basilica in Paris.
 Inside is a lavish decoration of Romanesque-Byzantine-style gilded mosaics and stunning stained glass windows dedicated to the Virgin Mary.
-The Basilica has an amazing hold on the Lyonnais and those that visit.

-To locals, it is a physical representation of a continued gratitude to the Virgin Mary, who is believed to have spared Lyon from the Bubonic Plague, or Black Death, that swept across Europe in 1643.
+To the Lyonnaise, the Basilica is the physical representation of gratitude to the Virgin Mary, believed to have spared Lyon from the Black Death that swept across Europe in 1643.

-The plague has long gone, indistinct in one’s collective memory, but every 8th of December, the city attempts to remember that chapter of history.
-Candles are being lit on every window sill, illuminating the city to commemorate the Virgin.
-Dubbed as Fete de Lumieres (Festival of Lights), the joyous event is celebrated with lights and splashing LED pageantry.
-For travelers around the world, the basilica offers an unobstructed view of the city that has endured a bleak history and continues to be a city of becoming.
+The plague has long gone, indistinct in the city’s collective memory.
+But every 8th of December, the city pays tribute to its deliverance.
+Dubbed as Fete de Lumieres (Festival of Lights), the joyous event is celebrated with lights and splashing LED pageantry commemorating the Virgin.

-A few meters away, heading east, I came across the remains of a Roman colony established around 43 BC.
+A few meters away, heading east, I came across a Roman colony established around 43 BC.
 A grand theater spread out on an empty field, and a small odeon can be seen.
 Students sprawled with their backpacks and grazed around the theater like the former Lugdunum spectators did long ago.
-It made me wonder what they were thinking of at that moment and how they felt.
-Relics like these allow the observer to feel emotions that oftentimes benefit the soul.

-Back in the days when silk was Lyon’s greatest powerhouse, these passageways acted as a link for Lyon silk workers to quickly access the river and their homes while delivering merchandise efficiently without getting soaked come the rainy season.
+Back in the days when silk was Lyon’s greatest powerhouse, these passageways known as traboules helped Lyon silk workers to quickly access the river and their homes when delivering merchandise.
 Secret meetings were also held in the traboules during Nazi occupation.
-I imagined the many hushed conversations on resistance being the subject of most talks throughout WWII.
+I imagined the countless whispered conversations that took place as well as secret plots that were hatched within the passageway walls during WWII.

 I dipped my croissant in my cup of hot chocolate and let it soak as the city enveloped me with its act of conviviality.
 To dine in Lyon is to see and perhaps know a city of a peculiar, restless character.
-The short, fleeting summer months, Lyon becomes a fitting escape not only for pilgrims of culinary journeys trying to feed their souls with ‘manna’ from Michelin restaurants or deeply rooted bouchons but also, without a doubt, immersing in the city up close through its sights promising to nourish the hungry soul.
+Lyon becomes a fitting escape not only for pilgrims of culinary journeys trying to feed their souls with ‘manna’ from Michelin star restaurants or deeply rooted bouchons but also, without a doubt, immersing in the city up close through its sights promising to nourish the hungry soul.

 BUTTER MY BAGUETTE